 My personal business card says I’m a Digital Medievalist.
 It’s the best way to describe my education, my work experience, and my interests.

-Until quite late in my education, I was an ordinary medievalist, albeit one with a good grounding and teaching experience in English literature through the Romantic era.
+Until quite late in my education, I was an typical Medievalist, albeit one with a good grounding and teaching experience in English literature through the Romantic era.
 I looked forward to a fairly standard academic career teaching English literature and composition classes at a small liberal arts college or at a university with a strong humanities program.
 But halfway through my Ph.D.
 I began to transform into a digital medievalist.

 Ph.D. in hand, I am still very much interested in early literature and conventional humanist scholarship, but I have earned most of my living in the digital realm since 1989, often working for commercial software publishers.
-I have used technology in my teaching and scholarship, and supported others using digital technology in their teaching and scholarship for about that long as well.
+I have used technology in my teaching and scholarship, and supported faculty using digital technology in their teaching and scholarship for about that long as well.

 I’ve worked for software companies, including multimedia and ebook pioneers like The Voyager Company, Calliope Media, and Night Kitchen.
-I’ve also been responsible for content creation and support for undergraduate class Web sites for the entire humanities division at UCLA.
+I’ve also been responsible for content creation and support for undergraduate class Web sites for the entire Humanities division at UCLA.
 I was the primary trainer and tertiary support person for a heavily customized LMS system, and responsible for creating and developing over 600 undergraduate class Web sites a quarter.

-This blog is my attempt to keep informed about the kinds of tools, approaches, and technologies that are available, to look at how others are using technology to teach, research, administer or create content, what open source alternatives are available, what works and what doesn’t, and share that with others who are interested in technology for teaching and scholarship, in a way that is understandable to the less technically inclined.
+I’m still blogging about IT in the context of language, cultures, and the Humanities in an attempt to keep informed about the kinds of tools, approaches, and technologies that are available, to look at how others are using technology to teach, research, administer or create content, what open source alternatives are available, what works and what doesn’t, and share that with others who are interested in technology for teaching and scholarship, in a way that is understandable to the less technically inclined.